 In November 2021, we initiated a Phase 3 clinical trial of AMX0035 for the treatment of ALS, known as the PHOENIX trial, at clinical trial sites in the U.S. and Europe.
 On February 2, 2023, we announced completion of enrollment in PHOENIX, which enrolled 664 participants.
 We anticipate topline results from the PHOENIX trial in mid-2024.
 This trial is designed to provide further data evaluating the safety and efficacy of AMX0035 over 48 weeks for the treatment of ALS to further support our global regulatory efforts.
-Participants completing the 48-week trial have the option to enroll in an open label extension (OLE) phase.
+Participants completing the 48-week trial have the option to enroll in an open label extension, or OLE, phase.
 During this phase, all participants receive AMX0035, and continued safety and efficacy measures will be assessed.

-In April 2023, we announced that the first participant was dosed in the HELIOS study, a Phase 2 exploratory open-label proof of biology study assessing the effect of AMX0035 in adults with Wolfram syndrome, with co-primary endpoints examining measures of safety and tolerability, and the effect of AMX0035 during a 4 hour mixed-meal tolerance test.
+In April 2023, we announced that the first participant was dosed in the HELIOS trial, a Phase 2 exploratory open-label proof of biology study assessing the effect of AMX0035 in adults with Wolfram syndrome, with co-primary endpoints examining measures of safety and tolerability, and the effect of AMX0035 during a 4 hour mixed-meal tolerance test.
 Secondary outcome measures include various measures of endocrinological, neurological and ophthalmologic function.
+We anticipate topline results from the HELIOS trial in 2024.